This document outlines key recommendations while designing your Adobe Campaign data model.

 To ensure good architecture and performance of your system, follow the best practices below to set up data in Adobe Campaign.

 A field is required to be stored in a table if it has a targeting or personalization purpose.
-In other words, if a field is not used to send a personalized email or used as a criterion in a query, it takes up disk space whereas it is useless.
+In other words, if a field is not used to send a personalized email or used as a criterion in a query, it will unnecessarily take up disk space.

 Efficient keys are essential for performance.
-Numeric data types should always be preferred as keys for tables.
+With Snowflake, you can insert nnumeric or string-based data types as keys for tables.

 Adobe Campaign resources have three identifiers, and it is possible to add an additional identifier.

 The following table describe these identifiers and their purpose.